discrete-notes/discrete-notes.github.io/_posts/2018-11-30-november-2018-notes.md

 thus you can have many many optimal solutions.
 This is bad for a branch and cut strategy, where the ideal case is to have only one optimal solution, and to be cutting all the other branches.
-Cécile showed ways to solve this problem, and there is a whole litterature about this.
+Cécile showed ways to solve this problem, and there is a whole literature about this.
 This reminded me of another PhD defense with symmetries: the one of [Victor Verdugo](https://sites.google.com/view/vverdugo/).
 Victor had a part of his PhD work on how to break symmetry for